Wild Rice Restoration

 Prior work on wild rice restoration within the estuary relied on assumptions regarding the best conditions for wild rice, including shallow water, low velocity current, vulnerabilities to physical disturbance, competition from native and non-native plants, and consumption by waterfowl.
 Restoration proceeded based on identification of sites with appropriate conditions, introducing seed, and controlling competition, wave action and predation during establishment.

 Wild rice restoration is a muti-agency effort in the St. Louis River Estuary.
-Project partners include the Minnesota Department of Natural Resources (MNDNR), Wisconsin Department of Natural Resources (WDNR), Minnesota Land Trust, Fond du Lac Band of Lake Superior Chippewa, The 1854 Authority, Great Lakes Indian Fish & Wildlife Commission, Minnesota Pollution Control Agency, University of Wisconsin Superior Lake Superior Research Institute, NOAA's Lake Superior National Estuarine Research Reserve, and the Great Lakes Lifeways Institute.
-Funding partners for the project include the Minnesota Outdoor Heritage Fund and the National Fish and Wildlife Foundation.
+Project partners include the Minnesota Department of Natural Resources (MNDNR), Wisconsin Department of Natural Resources (WDNR), Minnesota Land Trust, Fond du Lac Band of Lake Superior Chippewa, The 1854 Treaty Authority, Great Lakes Indian Fish & Wildlife Commission, St. Croix Tribe, Minnesota Pollution Control Agency, University of Wisconsin Superior Lake Superior Research Institute, NOAA's Lake Superior National Estuarine Research Reserve, St. Louis River Alliance, and the Great Lakes Lifeways Institute.
+Funding partners for the project include the Minnesota Outdoor Heritage Fund and the National Fish and Wildlife Foundation, and other Great Lakes Restoration Initiative funding sources.

 The MNDNR along with the Area of Concern wild rice restoration team recognized that a detailed evaluation of areas suitable for wild rice within the estuary was critical for efficient and strategic implementation of a wild rice restoration program.
 A report was produced in 2014 that evaluated the aquatic environment of the estuary and identified suitable locations for wild rice restoration.
 The report also provided restoration strategies for specific locations within the estuary.

-The MNDNR and the Minnesota Land Trust, in partnership with the Fond du lac Band of Lake Superior Chippewa, the 1854 Treaty Authority and the WDNR, are restoring 250 acres of wild rice in the shallow bays downstream of the Fond du Lac Dam, including Rask Bay, North Bay, and North and South Duck Hunter Bays.
-This work will include site preparation and seeding of wild rice.
-Site preparation involves cutting or mowing competing vegetation to give the wild rice a chance to grow.
-These restoration efforts will start in Fall 2015.
+The WDNR, MNDNR, and the Minnesota Land Trust, in partnership with the Fond du lac Band of Lake Superior Chippewa, and the 1854 Treaty Authority, are restoring 250 acres of wild rice in 10 shallow bays downstream of the Fond du Lac Dam.
+This work will include site preparation, seeding, and management of wild rice.
+Site preparation and management involves cutting or mowing competing vegetation to give the wild rice a chance to grow along with fencing or deterring animals from browsing the rice while it is being established.
+These restoration efforts started in 2015.
+The St. Louis River Alliance has been holding a volunteer event for its members to help seen 10 acres of rice near Clough Island.
+If you are interested in becoming a member and volunteering, please visit the SLRA website.

-On the Wisconsin side of the estuary, a wild rice restoration project is being conducted in Allouez Bay starting in 2015.
+On the Wisconsin side of the estuary, a wild rice restoration project in Allouez Bay has been ongoing since 2015.
 The bay was home to extensive beds of wild rice, but today only remnant beds remain.
 The goals of this three-year project are to enhance important foraging habitat for waterfowl and provide opportunities for the wild rice harvest in the bay.
 The restoration efforts will include seeding 25 acres in the shallow southeastern portion of Allouez Bay near the mouths of Bear Creek and the unnamed tributary to the east of Bear Creek.
 Exclosures will be constructed during the growing seasons around 10 acres of the restoration area to protect wild rice from feeding by waterfowl, carp, and muskrat.
 Invasive plant species in Allouez Bay like narrowleaf cattail (Typha angustifolia), hybrid cattail (Typha x glauca), purple loosestrife (Lythrum salicaria), will also be removed over 5 acres.
 The project is funded through Great Lakes Restoration Initiative grants from the Sustain Our Great Lakes program and the U.S. Fish and Wildlife Service Great Lakes Coastal Program Partnership.
-Project partners include Douglas County and the University of Wisconsin Superior Lake Superior Research Institute, with assistance from nonprofit, state and federal partners.
+Project partners include Douglas County, the University of Wisconsin Superior Lake Superior Research Institute, and the St. Croix Tribe, with assistance from nonprofit, state and federal partners.